What if what you’ve been looking for has been right in front of you all along?

 Finding influencers in your customer base.

-Now, thanks to technology, it’s easier than ever to pinpoint “organic advocates” or influencers among your consumers.
+Now, thanks to software like Live Capture, it’s easier than ever to pinpoint “organic advocates” or influencers among your consumers.
 We suggest two approaches to brands: looking back to find past influencer customers and looking forward to catch future influencer customers.

 For illustration purposes, let’s take a look at Hydro Flask: do they have influential customers?
 How might they identify them proactively and retroactively?
 (As a disclaimer, Upfluence has no professional relation to, or partnership with, this brand.)